samirettali/kali/README.md

-# Kali Linux provisioning with Ansible
+# Kali Linux vm for CTFs

-This is the Playbook (it's a WIP) that I use to build a Kali Linux machine for CTFs.
+This is my Kali Linux setup for CTFs.
+It uses Vagrant to build the vm and Ansible to install the tools.